-Broker-Dealers That Need Not Register With FINRA
+Broker-Dealers That Need Not Register With FINRA Broker-dealers do not have to register with FINRA if their business:

-Broker-dealers do not have to register with FINRA if their business:
+Consists solely of dealing in exempt securities (e.g., Government securities dealers and Municipal securities dealers do not have to join the FINRA - they are regulated solely by the bank regulators).
+(Remember, the Securities Acts do not apply to transactions in exempt securities, except for fraud.);

-consists solely of dealing in exempt securities (e.g., Government securities dealers and Municipal securities dealers do not have to join the FINRA - they are regulated solely by the bank regulators).
-(Remember, the Securities Acts do not apply to transactions in exempt securities, except for fraud.); or is performed exclusively outside the United States.
+Is performed exclusively outside the United States.

 Of course, these broker-dealers can become FINRA members, if they so desire.
-Also note that foreign broker-dealers can only become FINRA members by setting up a U.S.-based subsidiary.
-Finally, note that if a firm deals in "packaged" exempt securities products, such as mutual funds, unit trusts, or CMOs where the underlying collateral consists of exempt securities, these packaged products are "non-exempt" and the firms must register with FINRA.
+Also note that if a firm deals in "packaged" exempt securities products, such as mutual funds, unit trusts, or CMOs where the underlying collateral consists of exempt securities, these packaged products are "non-exempt" and the firms must register with FINRA.